 Change is a fact of life – and a necessity for the survival of any business.

-Fully understanding the change management process and how it applies to your company will help you reduce the risk that your change will get rejected or fail under its own weight.
+Fully understanding the technology change management process and how it applies to your company will help you reduce the risk that your change will get rejected or fail under its own weight.
 We hope that acknowledging the obstacles and following the steps outlined in this guide will greatly increase your odds of success.